pranay03bhoir/React-Tic-Tac-Toe-game/README.md

 # React-Tic-Tac-Toe-game
 A game of tic-tac-toe made in react js library.<br></br>
-Successfully deployed the web-app on vercel. link -> [https://pranay-react-tic-tac-toe-game.vercel.app/]
+Successfully deployed the web-app on vercel.<br/>
+link -> [https://pranay-react-tic-tac-toe-game.vercel.app/]